patMohr/GettingCleaningDataProject/CodeBook.md

 * measurementType: full name of the measurement type, resembling the way it was presented in the original data set
 * meanValue: the actual mean value calculated by subject for all activities or by activity for all subjects for a given measurement type
 * timeOrFourier: the original data set provides two styles of data “time variant” (denoted by “t” in this field) and Fast Fourier Transformed (denoted by “f”)
-* bodyOrGravity: indicates whether the measurement is of body (denoted by “body”) or gravity (denoted by “gravity”)
+* bodyOrGravity: a binary variable that indicates whether the measurement is of body (denoted by “body”) or gravity (denoted by “gravity”)
-* accOrGyro: indicates whether the measurement was taken from the smartphone gyroscope (denoted by “gyroscope”) or accelerometer (denoted by “accelerometer”)
+* accOrGyro: a binary variable that indicates whether the measurement was taken from the smartphone gyroscope (denoted by “gyroscope”) or accelerometer (denoted by “accelerometer”)
-* meanOrStd: indicates whether the mean is being calculated on a mean measurement (denoted by “mean”) or a standard deviation measurement (denoted by “stdDev”)
+* meanOrStd: a binary variable that indicates whether the mean is being calculated on a mean measurement (denoted by “mean”) or a standard deviation measurement (denoted by “stdDev”)
 * axis: indicates which axis is being measured (X, Y, Z or NA)
 * jerk: a logical vector indicating if the measure is of a jerk or not
 * magnitude: a logical vector indicating if the measure is of a magnitude or not